informalsystems/hermes/guide/src/keys.md

 ### Key Seed file (Private Key)

 In order to execute the command below you need a private key file (JSON).
-The private key file will be used to sign the transactions submitted by the relayer to the chain.
+The relayer uses the private key file to sign the transactions submitted to the chain.

 The private key file can be obtained by using the `keys add` on a Cosmos chain, for example for a `gaia` chain the command is: